What to Expect From GivingTuesday This Year

 Lindsey Clark Smith also mentioned that Pega is using the phrase “giving forward” rather than “giving back.”
 That’s because “Giving forward implies you are giving because this is what you want the world to look like,” she said.
 We think that’s exactly the right mindset, especially this year when the breadth and depth of the need around the world has been made abundantly clear.

-Right now, while there’s still time, we would encourage social/environmental impact leads to think about how to plan, track, manage, and measure their campaigns to make sure they’re setting themselves and their partner nonprofits up to succeed on November 29 and far into the future.
+Right now, while there’s still time, we would encourage social/environmental impact leads to think about how to plan, track, manage, and measure their campaigns to make sure they’re setting themselves and their partner nonprofits up to succeed in Giving Season and beyond.
+Remember, successful giving programs aren't just about the dollars raised—they're about creating a culture of generosity and impact.
+Deed's all-in-one workplace giving platform helps you build this culture, while making it easy for employees to participate in ways that matter to them.

 REQUEST A DEMO